 TEPCO Renewable Power, Inc. perceives these trends as business opportunities and will leverage the experience and know-how it has cultivated over many years through the development, planning, construction and O&M* of hydroelectric and wind power plants to newly develop 6~7 million kW of power in Japan and overseas by FY2030 as it promotes the use of renewable energies as primary energy sources.

-In addition, going forward we will also engage in digital transformation (DX) across areas such as sensing technology, big data/analytics, and smart O&M that utilizes AI, as we aim to strengthen our abilities as a company and further reform our business model.
+In the domestic hydroelectric power industry, which is our primary business, we aim to modernize and make more efficient by centralizing operation control bases and repowering aging small and medium-sized hydroelectric power stations, which we are still working on.
+We will also engage in digital transformation (DX) across areas such as sensing technology, big data/analytics, and smart O&M that utilizes AI, as we aim to strengthen our abilities as a company and further reform our business model.

 We will leverage the technical know-how we have cultivated to increase the value of the power stations in which we have invested, and promote the economical use of renewable energies throughout the world.

 With regard to wind power production, we have performed demonstration experiments on Japan’s first ocean floor-anchored wind power generation facility, located off the coast of Choshi, and put this demonstration power plant into commercial use.
 Through this project we have gained experience in constructing, operating, and maintaining a wind power generation facility under harsh ocean and weather conditions, always working in harmony with the surrounding environment and the fishing industry.

 TEPCO Renewable Power, Inc.

-*O&M: operation and maintenance
+*O&M: Operation and Maintenance